IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 agent-prompts/ # Prompt files for LLM agents; see §4

-Access rules (enforced by convention, not code): - keypair.json — delivery script only - scheduler-state.json — scheduler only - scheduler-config.json — operator/implementor; read by scheduler
+Access rules (enforced by convention, not code): - keypair.json — scripts that sign (delivery, reader-postprocess, author-postprocess) and network (for identity doc updates) - scheduler-state.json — scheduler only - scheduler-config.json — operator/implementor; read by scheduler - inbox-digest.json, reader-decisions.json, author-output/ — ephemeral pipeline artifacts; written and consumed within a single pipeline run

 6. HTTP Server